Search documentation...

 Engine comparison

-The Lightning sync engine requires granting write access to your data warehouse, which makes its setup more involved than the standard sync engine.
-However, it is more performant and reliable than the standard engine.
+The Lightning sync engine requires granting write access to your data warehouse, which makes its setup more involved than the Basic sync engine.
+However, it is more performant and reliable than the Basic engine.
 This makes it the ideal choice to guarantee faster syncs, especially with large data models.
 It also supports more features, such as Warehouse Sync Logs, Match Booster, and Identity Resolution.

 PerformanceSlowerQuicker (up to 100 times faster)